 It’s now more than 70 years later & pellagra is extremely rare, so that’s roughly 250,000 lives he saved from premature death."

 Lime & ash are highly

 alkaline: the alkalinity helps the dissolution of hemicellulose,

 the major glue-like component of the maize cell walls, & loosens the hulls

 The major psychoses and neuroses as omega-3 essential fatty acid

 deficiency syndrome: substrate pellagra.

-Pellagra was once a major cause of 3 behaviorally different mental disorders-schizophreniform, manic-depressive-like, and phobic neurotic + drying dermatoses, autonomic neuropathies, tinnitus, and fatigue.
+Pellagra was once a major cause of 3 behaviorally different mental disorders-schizophreniform, manic-depressive-like, & phobic neurotic + drying dermatoses, autonomic neuropathies, tinnitus, & fatigue.

-are found to exhibit, statistically, the same pellagraform physical disorders but to ameliorate not so much with vitamins as with supplements of a newly discovered trace omega-3 essential fatty acid (w3-EFA), which provides the substrate upon which niacin and other B vitamin holoenzymes act uniquely to form the prostaglandin 3 series tissue hormones regulating neurocircuits en block.
-Since present-day refining and food selection patterns, as well as pure corn diets, deplete both the B vitamins and W3-EFA, the existence of therapeutically cross-reacting homologous catalyst and substrate deficiency forms of pellagra are postulated, the 1st contributing to the B vitamin deficiency epidemics of 50-100 years ago, the second to the more recent endemic "Diseases of Western Civilization" which express in certain genetic subgroups as the major mental illnesses of today.
+In this preliminary study all 3 of the corresponding present-day mental diseases are found to exhibit, statistically, the same pellagraform physical disorders but to ameliorate not so much with vitamins as with supplements of a newly discovered trace omega-3 essential fatty acid (w3-EFA), which provides the substrate upon which niacin & other B vitamin holoenzymes act uniquely to form the prostaglandin 3 series tissue hormones regulating neurocircuits en block.
+Since present-day refining & food selection patterns, as well as pure corn diets, deplete both the B vitamins & W3-EFA, the existence of therapeutically cross-reacting homologous catalyst & substrate deficiency forms of pellagra are postulated, the 1st contributing to the B vitamin deficiency epidemics of 50-100 years ago, the 2nd to the more recent endemic "Diseases of Western Civilization" which express in certain genetic subgroups as the major mental illnesses of today.